gchure/phd/docs/src/chapter_01/section_03_evolutionary_adaptation.md

 @Fig:induction_intro to characterize each mutation and determine what biophysical parameters have been changed.
-This permits us to calculate the new free energy of the system ($F_\text{mutation 1}$) as well as the shift in free energy from the wild-type alue,
+This permits us to calculate the new free energy of the system ($F_\text{mutation 1}$) as well as the shift in free energy from the wild-type value,
 $$
 \Delta F_\text{mutation 1} = F_\text{mutation 1} - F_\text{wt}.
 $${#eq:intro_delF_definition}